Eduard and Alexander Hornemann

 Elisabeth Hornemann's siblings, Jo Doctors and Ans van Staveren, survived.

-Aunt Ans stayed in hiding until the Netherlands were liberated.
+Ans remained in hiding until the Netherlands were liberated.

-For a long time, she hoped that her two nephews would return.
+For a long time, Ans held onto the hope that her two nephews, Eduard and Alexander, would one day return.

-In Eindhoven there is now a Hornemann Brothers Park, amonument to Edo and Lexje, and a museum.
+In Eindhoven, there is now Hornemann Brothers Park, a monument to Edo and Lexje, as well as a museum.

-In Hamburg-Burgwedel, there is a street named Brüder-Hornemann-Strasse.
+In Hamburg-Burgwedel, a street has been named Brüder-Hornemann-Straße in their honor.